BetterWayElectronics/ps4-nor-validator/README.md

 			https://betterwayelectronics.com.au/syscon.html
 			https://www.youtube.com/watch?v=hcmMSYmwSUQ

-	7 - Patch Empty or Corrupt Blocks
+	7 - Patch Empty or Corrupt NVS (CID & UNK) Blocks (1CA, 1CD, 1C9, 1CC)

 		Allows for patching of these corrupt blocks by swapping them with their backup data.
 Run this BEFORE patching UART or anything else.
 		Confirm the areas are corrupt/empty by running validator.
+Not as effective on 10xx and 11xx series PS4.

 		OK Validation only means that the sections arent empty.
-You can still use this patcher to fix mild corruption.
+You can still use this patcher to fix mild and unnoticeable corruptions.

 		1. 1CA000-1CAFFF <-> 1CD000-1CDFFF
 		2. 1C9000-1CA610 <-> 1CC000-1CD610

 		Guide: https://www.youtube.com/watch?v=noS8wfZA99g

-	8 - Patch Southbridge (EAP & EMC)
+	8 - Patch or Change Southbridge (EAP & EMC)

 		Validation and patching of your entire Southbridge firmware.
 		Allows for the repair of consoles that have no power response (caused by corrupt Southbridge).